-Infections of the URT are among the commonest of infections and account for a large percentage of consultations in children [10].
+Infections of the URT are among the commonest of infections and account for a large percentage of consultations with children [10].
 We found a higher % of male patients (54.28%) as compared to females (45.17%).
 While sex is a significant epidemiological factor for several diseases, it doesn't seem to have a role in the development and outcome of various infections except urinary tract infections [11].
-However, in a recent study conducted in the US, it was reported that males are more susceptible than females to most type of URTI's in all age groups in both adults and children [11].
+However, in a recent study conducted in the US, it was reported that males are more susceptible than females to most types of URTI's in all age groups in both adults and children [11].
 In our study the higher percentage of males suffering from URTI's also point towards such an association.
-As regards age of children, maximum children (24.51%) were in the age group of 0-2 years.
+As regards the age of children, maximum children (24.51%) were in the age group of 0-2 years.
 This may be due to either a high susceptibility for infections at a younger age or due to a relatively greater concern for infant health.
 Our study also indicates that exposure to drugs, including antibiotics, occurs at a very young age as is reported by others [12].

-Maximum number of patients (101) received 5 dugs per prescription followed by 4 drugs per prescription received by 79 patients.
+The maximum number of patients (101) received 5 dugs per prescription followed by 4 drugs per prescription received by 79 patients.
 Average number of drugs per prescription was found to be 3.75.
 The number is much higher than others studies conducted in India [13,14] and Saudi Arabia (2.8%) [15].
 The difference could be attributed to the differences in the physician practices in the same hospital.
 An average of 3.75 drugs per prescription indicates polypharmacy.
 Since polypharmacy increases the risk of adverse effects, drug interactions, increases cost and reduces patient compliance, it is an area of concern requiring intervention.

 Most commonly prescribed category of drugs were found to be antibiotics (93%) followed by cough and cold preparations (92.28%), vitamins (89.53%) and antihistamines (87.32%).
 Surprisingly, antipyretics and analgesics constituted only 59.78% of prescriptions.
 The high prescribing rate of antibiotics was an area of concern.
-A significant proportion of upper RTI's such as acute pharyngotonsillitis, acute otitis media, acute sinusitis etc are caused by viruses and are therefore self-limiting [16].
+A significant proportion of upper RTI's such as acute pharyngotonsillitis, acute otitis media, acute sinusitis, etc are caused by viruses and are therefore self-limiting [16].
 Antibiotics are usually not required.
 However, signs and symptoms of bacterial and viral etiologies are difficult to distinguish.
 Routine microbiological or radiographic studies are not practical or possible in all the cases.
-In our study also, out of 363 prescriptions studied, 337 patients were prescribed antibiotics (93%) and none were advised examination for blood/ culture etc. Our antibiotic rate is however; lower than an Italian study conducted on children where a mean of drug per child were given [10,17].
+In our study also, out of 363 prescriptions studied, 337 patients were prescribed antibiotics (93%) and none was advised examination for blood/ culture etc. Our antibiotic rate is, however, lower than an Italian study conducted on children where a mean of drug per child were given [10,17].
 However, it is much higher than the reported rates of antibiotic prescriptions in the Asia-pacific region as a whole (11-67%) [18].
+The present study was unable to ascertain the diagnosis of the type of URTI from the prescription as the same was not written on it.